wmahfoudh/rpi-vpn-hotspot/README.md

 After reboot, you should be able to see and connect to your new Hotspot.
 Connect your VPN and voilà!

 ## VPN Coonection drop issue
 I found that the VPN connection drops after long time of inactivity.
-Adding a `keepalive` directive below the servers list helps.
+Editing the `.ovn` file and adding a `keepalive` directive below the servers list helps.
 ````
 client
 dev tun